How To Clean A Cooker Hood

-Whichever style of hood you’ve got, it will come with a metal grease filter.
+Whichever style of cooker hood you’ve got, it will come with a metal grease filter.
 This mesh is designed to catch grease particles.
-Over time, this grease will accumulate to the point that it becomes dangerous.
-While many other sorts of filter (which we’ll come to later) are designed to be removed and replaced, grease filters are designed to be regularly cleaned.
+Over time, grease will accumulate to the point that it becomes dangerous.
+While many other sorts of filter are designed to be removed and replaced, grease filters are designed to be cleaned regularly.

-Fortunately, cleaning these filters is very easy.
+Fortunately, cleaning these filters is simple.
 You’ll need:

 - Bicarbonate of soda